beb7/gflare-tk/README.md

 https://greenflare.io/download

+## Python Package

+Greenflare is also available as a pypi package:

+`pip install greenflare`

+The use of a virtual environment (venv) is recommended.
+Linux users may chose to install ttkthemes for an improved visual experience.

 ## Developers

 Are you interested in becoming more involved in the development of Greenflare?
-Please email beb7 if you want to help to build new amazing features or to fix nasty bugs!
+Please submit a pull request if you want to help to build new amazing features or to fix nasty bugs!
+Alternatively, please email ben at greenflare dot io

 ## Report a bug